 Maintain overall responsibility for, and apply regional resources as necessary, to determine the significance of specific inspection findings in a timely manner, using best available information consistent with the SDP timeliness goal and associated SDP timeliness metrics.

-05.08 Director, Division of
+05.08 Director, Division of Operating Reactor Safety and/or Radiological Safety and Security

 Provide oversight and representatives as necessary to support the SERP in order to ensure consistent and timely application of the process.